 If we look at the top media entities, like IDG or Forbes, or TechTarget, they are all run to maximize profits.
 They have no concern about publishing accurate information or even actually being journalists.
 At one time, I thought that IDC/IDG was a legitimate entity.
 But they aren’t.
 They are media entity that publishes anything for money.
 They own 8 of the top 20 most visited IT media websites, including CIO Magazine and ComputerWorld.

 IDG’s website is quite clear that they provide passive buyers ready to make a purchase.
 What types of articles does one think they might end up publishing with?
 This is a primary objective?

 A Chinese conglomerate owns IDG.
 A Chinese conglomerate owns Forbes.
 China is a country that is firmly opposed to freedom of speech in all of its forms.
 If you were to be so “out of it” to publish anything against the government in China, you would find yourself in prison exceptionally quickly.
 You may or may not exist in that prison.
 And if you do, you may not look or feel very much like the same person as when you went in.

 This is who western readers should be getting their information from?
 From a conglomerate based in a country that has both never discovered and does not respect either the freedom of speech or the ability to question authority?
 The US policy managers and regulatory bodies like the Federal Communications Commission and Federal Trade Commission agree with this arrangement?
 Apparently, they do, as they have not made a peep on the subject.

 And there will likely be more Chinese purchases of media entities in the future.

-IDG is another one of these media conglomerates that are focused on profit maximization.
-And when you do that, the quality of information declines.
-This article should explain why we don’t pay attention to what IDG publishes, except to understand what is being written about technology, and what readers often consume.
+IDG is yet another media conglomerate focused on profit maximization and receives virtually all of its income from the industry.
+And when you do that, the quality of information is little differentiated from that provided by IT firms’ marketing departments.
+This article should explain why we ignore what IDG publishes, except to understand what is being written about technology and what readers often consume.